 The beautiful farm also has a variety of trails for training including open areas, trails through the woods, and gravel roads.
 This gives us the opportunity to train the horses in a variety of environments and gorgeous places to take clientele trail riding.

-Our newly built state of the art barn is modern and practical as well as elegant.
+Our state of the art barn is modern and practical as well as elegant.
 The barn has 26 stalls and can house approximately 40 horses.
 The majority of the stalls are 12ft x 12ft and can comfortably house two horses.
 When properly matched this gives the horses a companion and socialization even when in a stall.
-The other stalls house one horse each are on 8ft x 12ft.
-We have stalls designed specifically for stallions.
-All the stalls allow for the horses to hang their heads out into the isle and the majority of the stalls also have windows looking out.
+We also have stalls designed specifically for stallions.
+All the stalls allow for the horses to hang their heads out into the aisle and the majority of the stalls have windows.
 Our primary stalls are made with a metal mesh so even when lying down the horses can see out and around themselves.

 Swallowland Farm also has a regulation 250meter oval track and a 300 meter (1,000ft) straight track.
-Our oval track has a very unique design, which includes small ovals at both ends of the track that connect to a small riding arena in the center.
+Our oval track has a unique design, which includes small ovals at both ends of the track that connect to a small riding arena in the center.
 Having the small ovals and center arena connected to the large oval offers extensive training options.
 Since our oval track complies with international standards we are able to host both national ranking and internationally ranking competitions.